-Trimmed or untrimmed is acceptable.
-Be particularly aware with trimmed animals the potential to hide stray white markings within the wool.
+Trimmed or untrimmed is acceptable, beware particularly with trimmed animals the potential to hide stray white markings within the wool.

 Only the first prize winners in each class should be brought into the ring.
 These should be lined up by the steward in class order.
-Second prize winners should be ready to bring forward should you require the second prize winner from the class that you have chosen your champion.
-Check with the steward what is required in the championship, whether there is an award for female and male or just champion and reserve champion.
-Make sure everyone around the show ring knows which sheep you have awarded the championship to; pull the sheep forward, lay your hand or stick on its back with a bit of a flourish.
-Always award the champion ticket first, then your reserve.
+Second prize-winners should be ready to bring forward should you require the second prize winner to your champion.
+Check with the steward what is required in the championship; whether there is an award for female and male or just champion and reserve.
+Make sure everyone around the ring knows which sheep you have awarded the championship to; pull the sheep forward, lay your hand or stick on its back with a bit of a flourish.
+Always award the champion ticket first; then your reserve.

 Ownership and breeding

-If sheep that you have bred are presented then these should be placed to one side and judged by an independent referee.
-It is the responsibility of the exhibitor to declare ownership to the steward.
-Most of the major shows have their own rules regarding the judging of sheep bred by the judge, be aware of these rules before you commence judging.
+If sheep that you have bred are presented, these should be placed to one side and judged by an independent referee.
+It is the responsibility of the exhibitor to declare ownership to the show/steward.
 You should judge the sheep put in front of you and not concern yourself with any breeding details.

 Communications with exhibitors

 The rule of thumb should be “pleasantries during – commentaries afterwards”.
 Be courteous and say good morning but do not enter into conversation with exhibitors.
-If someone tries to tell you the life story of their sheep, ignore it and walk away.
+If someone tries to tell you the life history of their sheep – ignore it and walk away.
 You may ask the birth date of lambs.
-Be available to discuss your placements after showing has finished.
-Some shows may ask for a ‘commentary’ style reasoning for placings at the end of a class.
+Be available to discuss your placings after showing has finished. – some shows may ask for a ‘commentary’ style reasoning for placings at the end of a class.

 Show and sales

-Judges should adopt the same routine and level of checking/handling at pre-sale show classes as for a county show.
-However, it is acceptable at the more commercial events for sheep to be presented in more natural conditions i.e. less trimming.
+Judges should adopt the same routine and level of checking at pre-sale show classes as for a Royal/County show.
+However it is acceptable at the more commercial events for sheep to be presented in more natural conditions i.e. less trimming.
 Allowance for this should be made in the placings.
-Judges should select what they like and not try and interpret likely market demand.
+Judges should pick what they like and not try and interpret likely market demand.